Multistage Utility Preference Robust Optimization: Robust models

-In some application cases, the estimation of the scenario (historical path) dependent preference ambiguity set $\mathcal{U}_t(\xi_{[t-1]})$ is a bit complicated for practical use.
-A natural simpler approach is to consider the Markovian preference ambiguity set $\mathcal{U}_t(\xi_{t-1})$ which relies only on the randomness at current stage $\xi_{t-1}$.
-Another approach is to consider discrete approximation.
+The proof is given in \ref{EC-theorem-dp-reform}.
+In some applications, construction of the scenario (historical path) dependent preference ambiguity set $\mathcal{U}_t(\xi_{[t-1]})$ is a bit complicated for practical use.
+There are potentially two ways to simplify.
+One is to consider the Markovian preference ambiguity set $\mathcal{U}_t(\xi_{t-1})$ which relies only on the randomness at current stage $\xi_{t-1}$. {The other is to consider a discrete approximation of the random process $\xi_{[t-1]}$.}

-\begin{remark} It is worth noting that, we only need to exchange the order of the conditional expectation with the infimum operator as the considered utility function is additive in both probability and temporal dimension.
-For some utility considering nonlinear elasticity of intertemporal substitution, such as recursive or temporal utility functions, Lemma \ref{lemma-exchange-expectation} is not enough to guarantee the time consistency as we need a stronger version which studies the interchangeability between the infimum operator and both conditional expectation operator and utility functions in previous stages. \end{remark}
+\begin{remark} It is worth noting that, we only need to interchange the order of the conditional expectation with the infimum operator as the considered utility function is additive in both probability and temporal dimension.
+For some utility considering nonlinear elasticity of intertemporal substitution, such as recursive or temporal utility functions, Lemma \ref{lemma-interchange-expectation} is not enough to guarantee time consistency as we need a stronger version which studies the interchangeability between the infimum operator and both conditional expectation operator and utility functions in previous stages. \end{remark}